flexxui/flexx/docs/guide/pscript_modules_scope.rst

 PScript, modules, and scope
 ---------------------------

-In this guide, we've already seen several examples wherer we write Python code that runs in JavaScript.
+In this guide, we've already seen several examples where we write Python code that runs in JavaScript.
 This is done by *transpiling* the Python code to JavaScript using a tool called `PScript <http://pscript.readthedocs.io>`_, which is a spin-off of the Flexx project.